 Battery charges are taken very seriously by prosecutors in New Orleans, Louisiana.
 Depending on the alleged facts of the case, the type of battery charge varies.
 There are many different types of battery in Louisiana.
-Our New Orleans battery defense lawyers know how to fight battery charges in Louisiana.
+Our New Orleans criminal law firm and battery defense lawyers know how to fight battery charges in Louisiana.

 Is Battery a Misdemeanor or Felony in New Orleans, Louisiana?